Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation: Results

-Segmentation performance for the various analyzed pretraining strategies is shown in Figure~\ref{fig:id_performance_metrics} for the ID testing dataset.
-All pretrained methods were similarly accurate, with the lowest accuracies produced by iBOT, followed by the publicly available Swin UNETR$^{\dagger}$ checkpoint.
+Segmentation performance across pretraining strategies is shown in Figure~\ref{fig:id_performance_metrics} for the ID testing dataset.
+All pretrained methods were similarly accurate, with iBOT producing the lowest accuracy, followed by the publicly available Swin UNETR$^{\dagger}$ checkpoint.

 Next, we performed a disaggregated analysis of model performance under common imaging variations including scanner manufacturer (GE versus non-GE), contrast versus non-contrast enhanced CT, and reconstruction kernels.
 Reconstruction kernels were categorized as Recon 1 (GE `standard' and `bone', Siemens with $<$ B40), Recon 2 (GE `Bone Plus', Siemens with $\geq$ B40 and $<$ B50), and Recon 3 (GE `Lung', Siemens $\geq$ B50).
-Model fine-tuning was performed on the public dataset acquired on Siemens scanners with contrast and Recon 1 kernel.
-From Figure~\ref{fig:id_performance_variations}, all models were similarly accurate across the analyzed variations, with larger gaps in accuracy noted for Swin UNETR$^{\dagger}$ ( Recon 1, non-contrast CT) and iBOT (Recon 3, non-contrast).
-All other strategies showed relatively small degradation in accuracy due to the analyzed variations indicating robust performance through any of the pretrained methods.
+Segmentation model fine-tuning was performed on the public dataset acquired on Siemens scanners with contrast.

+From Figure~\ref{fig:id_performance_variations}, all models were similarly accurate across the analyzed variations, with larger gaps in accuracy noted for Swin UNETR$^{\dagger}$ (Recon 1, non-contrast CT) and iBOT (Recon 3, non-contrast).
 SMIT and SMIT Lite strategies were similarly accurate, indicating that a smaller model is sufficient for robust tumor segmentation.
 On the other hand, choice of pretraining data impacted accuracy, as seen by the performance difference between the Swin UNETR trained with the 10K dataset and the public checkpoint Swin UNETR.
 Detailed accuracies using DSC and HD95 metrics for the analyzed methods are shown in Figure~\ref{fig:id_performance_variations_detailed}.
+Representative segmentation examples are shown in Figure~\ref{fig:id_performance_examples}.

-Overall, the SMIT-pretrained model was the most accurate, followed by the Swin UNETR method, and was thus selected for benchmarking the OOD detection method using RF-Deep througout this paper.
+Overall, the SMIT-pretrained model was the most accurate, followed by the Swin UNETR method, and was therefore selected for benchmarking RF-Deep throughout this paper.